mindspore-ai/akg/src/akg_reduce/README.md

 ```

 ## 4. Updates

+### 2021.8.20
+- Fix bugs when using "shfl.down" function in irregular cases.
+Since "shfl.down" is a wrap-based functions but irregular reduction algorithms broke this rule.
+To safe reduction, we use volatile shared algorithm instead.

 ### 2021.8.16
 - Support ProdOp, AtomicProd.
 Now you can use akg-reduce-lib to implement a ReduceProd kernel.